InfinityVM/InfinityVM/book/src/integration/offchain.md

 ## Testing your app

-If your app involves sending offchain job requests directly to the InfinityVM coprocessor without an app server, you can use the [`Infinity foundry template`](https://github.com/InfinityVM/infinity-foundry-template/tree/main) to test your app.
+If you just want to test sending offchain job requests directly to the InfinityVM coprocessor without an app server, you can use the [`Infinity foundry template`](https://github.com/InfinityVM/infinity-foundry-template/tree/main) to test your app.
 You can write tests for the end-to-end flow of your app in Solidity similar to any other foundry tests.
 We have built a Solidity SDK within the foundry template which allows you to request and receive compute from InfinityVM within the foundry tests.

 Specifically, you just need to call `requestOffchainJob()` in the foundry tests to send an offchain job request to the coprocessor.
 We have written an example test [`test_Consumer_RequestOffchainJob()`](https://github.com/InfinityVM/infinity-foundry-template/blob/f032050b3276b6f232f94aa6a3dcd375c833d577/contracts/test/SquareRootConsumer.t.sol#L41) in [`SquareRootConsumer.t.sol`](https://github.com/InfinityVM/infinity-foundry-template/blob/main/contracts/test/SquareRootConsumer.t.sol).
 This test sends an offchain request for the square root of a number directly to the coprocessor, using `requestOffchainJob()`.
 It verifies that the coprocessor submits the correct result back to the `SquareRootConsumer.sol` contract.